 Versatile for extinguishing fires from dry combustibles, flammable liquid, and live electrical articles.
-Five pounds of extinguishing agent.
+It has 5 pounds of extinguishing agent.
 Aluminum valve.
-Comes with wall bracket.
 Durable and rechargeable.

-Some customers reported the plastic mechanism that holds the pull pin is temperamental.
+Some reports that the plastic mechanism that holds the pull pin is temperamental.
 Wall-mounting bracket could be more secure.

 Inexpensive.
 Save even more by purchasing a multi-pack.
 This model has more metal parts than some competitors, which enhances reliability in the eyes of some owners.